danielavornic/TMPS-labs/lab_1/README.md

 ![Return Book](screenshots/return_book.png)
 _Figure 8: Returning a book to the library_

-Last but not least, the system provides proper validation and error handling for user inputs.
+Last but not least, the system provides validation and error handling for user inputs.
 Figure 9 shows an example of handling a validation error when the user enters an invalid number for the ISBN of a book.

 ![Validation Error](screenshots/validation.png)
 _Figure 9: Handling validation errors in the UI_

 ## Conclusions

-This laboratory work demonstrated the practical application of creational design patterns in a real-world scenario.
-The combination of these patterns not only improved code organization but also enhanced maintainability.
-By properly separating concerns and following SOLID principles, the codebase remained clean and accessible, making it easier to implement new features or modify existing ones.
+This laboratory work focused on implementing Creational Design Patterns in a Library Management System.
+The system uses Singleton, Factory Method, and Prototype patterns to manage the creation of books, borrowers, and book copies.
+It demonstrates how these patterns can be applied to create flexible and reusable object creation mechanisms in a real-world application, and how they can help improve the maintainability of the codebase.